pohly/syncevolution/README.rst

 --print-servers|--print-configs|--print-peers|-p
   Prints the complete configuration for the selected <config>
   to stdout, including up-to-date comments for all properties.
-The format is the normal .ini format with source configurations in different sections introduced with [<source>] lines.
-Can be combined with --sync-property and --source-property to modify the configuration on-the-fly.
-When one or more sources are listed after the <config>
+The format is the normal .ini format with datastore configurations in different sections introduced with [<store>] lines.
+Can be combined with --sync-property and --datastore-property to modify the configuration on-the-fly.
+When one or more datastores are listed after the <config>
-  name on the command line, then only the configs of those sources are printed. `main` selects the main configuration instead of source configurations.
+  name on the command line, then only the configs of those datastores are printed. `main` selects the main configuration instead of datastore configurations.
 Using --quiet suppresses the comments for each property.
   When setting a --template, then the reference configuration for that peer is printed instead of an existing configuration.